 • The practical differences between the ID3-V1 tags and ID3-V2 tags are that the ID3-V1 tags are much more limiting, especially in the area of Genre.
 ID3-V1 tags were engineered with a built-in limitation of 255 genres that are internally referenced via a binary index encoded into the header of the .mp3.
 Almost none of the built-in genres are practical for application to Golden Age Radio archives.

-• Whenever practical I code both ID3 versions into my archives.
-I recognize that not all current media players have adopted the decoding standards of the more expansive and extendable ID3-V2 Tags.
+• Whenever practical we code both ID3 versions into our archives.
+We recognize that not all current media players have adopted the decoding standards of the more expansive and extendable ID3-V2 Tags.

 We hope you find this information helpful and we welcome any suggestions you may have regarding more accurate or efficient tagging methods and techniques.